tijnndev/reminder-app/README.md

 ## Features

-✅ Create, update, and delete reminders
+✅ Create, Mark as solved and delete reminders
 ✅ Store reminders using **Capacitor Storage**
 ✅ Local notifications on **mobile (Android)**
 ✅ Desktop notifications using **Notification API**